 Unfortunately, rideshare car accidents can also result in the death of a passenger depending upon the severity of the accident.
 In the instance of a wrongful death, the rideshare driver and company can be held liable for their negligence.

-Long-Term Effects of Ridesharing Sexual Assault
+Long-Term Effects of Uber and Lyft Sexual Assault

 In late 2019, Uber released a safety report outlining incidents of accidents involving rideshare drivers, as well as instances of assault and sexual violence on passengers.
-Among the assaults that had been reported in 2018, there were 235 reported rapes and more than 1,500 cases of non-consensual kissing, touching, or attempted rape experienced by riders and drivers in the United States.
+Among the assaults reported in 2018, there were 235 reported rapes and more than 1,500 cases of non-consensual kissing, touching, or attempted rape experienced by riders and drivers in the United States.
 The majority of rideshare rape victims were riders (7% were drivers), and nearly 90% of the victims were women.
 These figures only include instances that were reported.
 Victims of sexual assault commonly choose not to report the incident out of fear they will not be believed or the perpetrator won’t be punished.

 The long-term effects of sexual assault are staggering and can damage victims both physically and mentally.
 According to the Rape, Abuse and Incest National Network (RAINN), 94% of women who are raped experience symptoms of post-traumatic stress disorder (PTSD) within the two weeks following their attack.
 Furthermore, a University of Pittsburgh study examined whether or not sexual assault led to long-term physiological and physical effects in female victims.
 Researchers found women who experienced sexual assault were three times as likely to suffer from clinical depression and two times as likely to have anxiety when compared to women who had not experienced sexual assault.

 When passengers make the decision to use a rideshare service, they should be able to trust the driver will get them to their destination safely.
 When an accident or sexual assault injures the passenger, the driver and the company should be held accountable for their negligent behavior.
-If you or someone you know has been assaulted at the hands of a rideshare driver, contact the experienced attorneys at Ramsey Law Group today to see how we can help you.
+If you or someone you know has been assaulted at the hands of a rideshare driver, contact the experienced Houston car accident attorneys at Ramsey Law Group today to see how we can help you.